Jehu Grubb: Personal life

 Grubb's first wife died, most likely while giving birth to their fourth son Simon Peter on March 6, 1814.
 On October 8, 1815, Grubb married Elizabeth Reber, apparently a widow with children.
 Her parentage is unclear, as different documents give her surname as Reber and Sorrick; families with both names lived in the area.
 Some evidence suggests she may have been related to Frederick Reber and widowed by John Sorrick, but no connections to either family have been verified.
 Grubb and Elizabeth Reber had five children before she died in 1833.
 On September 1, 1833, he married his third wife Elizabeth Harter Bair, the widow of Abraham Bair.
 She was already a mother of seven children, and she bore Grubb three more.

 Grubb was, according to his widow, a man "six feet tall if not more, black hair and eyes, dark complexion."
 Although his father Curtis Grubb was of Cornish ancestry, Jehu resided in Pennsylvania and Ohio communities with large Pennsylvania Dutch populations, and he married women of those backgrounds.
 When Jehu donated the land for the school, he stipulated that there was to be "no preaching, except Dunkards and Lutherans" which, of course, were primarily German faiths.
 His son Simon's bible was in German, and his descendants spoke "dutch" well into the 1900s.
 Andrew Keplar conducted the marriage ceremony for Grubb and Elizabeth and it was humorously recorded for posterity at the time:

 "You bromise to take this voman you holt by the hant to pe your vife, and that you thtick to her through hell-fire and dunder?
 Den I bronounce you man and voman, by cot Now, vers mine tollar?"

-Grubb died on December 10, 1854 at the age of 73 and is buried at St Jacob's cemetery on State Street in North Canton.
+Grubb died on December 10, 1854, at the age of 73 and is buried at St Jacob's cemetery on State Street in North Canton.
 His widow Elizabeth Harter Bair Grubb lived until 1887 and is buried alongside.
 She is credited with much of the information known about Jehu, as a result of claims she filed for benefits due her from his service in the War of 1812.
 On June 4, 1984, the Canton Repository ran an article in 1984 based on an interview with Elizabeth 100 years before in 1884.
 She had been 91 years old at the time, and recalled coming to Ohio with her father George Harter in 1806, when "Canton Public Square contained only a clump of bushes with just three log cabins."

-Notable Descendants

-Firman R. Grubb (1896–1983) was the legendary lawman of Kent, Ohio, who twice gained national recognition, once in Ripley's Believe It Or Not newspaper strip.